Benriez/caprover-quasar/README.md

 ```

 Note: If your build output is in a different folder than dist/spa you need to change the "COPY ./dist/spa /app" command into "COPY ./dist/[my-output-folder] /app"
-in the captain definitin file (line 5).
+in the captain definition file (line 5).

 Tip: Add deploy.tar to your .gitignore to avoid accidentally pushing it